 Wayne State University, Physics (PhD)

-I cover all areas of SAT and ACT test preparation using an amazing talent for customizing my lessons to the students' needs.
-Students working from typical test prep books will find that these books need to cover all students' levels in the same book.
-Typically these books, with dedicated study, can get the student to 680 (2050) for SAT and about 29-30 combined score for ACT.
-I have demonstrated consistently over the past year with WyzAnt that I easily can beat that, sometimes by a huge margin.
-My results are better than you find on the websites of Kaplan, Princeton Review, Elite Test Prep, and others who offer only "your score will increase" or "+200 point increase in SAT score."
+I cover ALL areas of SAT and ACT test prep using my amazing talent to customize my lessons for each student's needs.
+Working from typical test prep books, you must understand that these books need to cover all students' levels.
+Are you finding with time you are not increasing your scores?
+These books are designed to only get you to SAT 680 (2050) or ACT 29-30.
+I have demonstrated repeatedly with WyzAnt over the last two years that I exceed these scores--by a lot.
+My results are also better than you will find on the websites of Kaplan, Princeton Review, Elite Test Prep, and others who offer only "your score will increase" or "+200 point increase in SAT score."
 Guess what?
 I have carefully gone to the web sites to check out these guarantees.
 You might be interested in what I have found.
 With my Ph.D. in physics and 25 years of practical experience in business, I also am a good tutor for physics and all maths through calculus and do have experience tutoring SAT AP Physics and Math 2 SAT Subject Tests.